SamuelLRibeiro/Flutter/README.md

 ## compendium:

 - It's the code of a personal app that I'm creating for listing magics from the Dungeons and Dragons game.
 Using the knowledge I'm getting from courses and the flutter documentation.

+## truques de rhion farynore:

+- An reading app for DND magics level 0 that I've developed".